Staten Island Implant Dentistry

 How Do Dental Implants Work?

-The post portion of the dental tooth implants is made of extremely strong and resilient metal, such as titanium or titanium alloy, and is designed like a screw, with multiple threads to anchor the post into the bone.
+The post portion of the dental implant is made of extremely strong and resilient metal, such as titanium or titanium alloy, and is designed like a screw, with multiple threads to anchor the post into the jaw bone.
 In addition, through a process called “osseointegration”, the dental implant will actually fuse with the bone over a few months, making it a very strong and long-lasting solution.

 The process of dental implant placement is simple and straightforward.

-- After evaluating whether you are a candidate for dental implants, Staten Island dental implant specialist Dr. Frederick S. Hecht takes accurate measurements of your jaw and mouth, determining the optimal location for each dental implant placement.
+- After evaluating whether you are a candidate for dental implants, Staten Island dental implant specialist Dr. Frederick S. Hecht, MAGD, takes accurate measurements of your jaw and mouth, determining the optimal location for each dental implant placement.